 There are no restrictions in the design of the algorithm.

 You are free to use any programming language and environment.
 Matlab is a very good choice because of its wide variety of easy-to-use image processing tools.
 Python, R, Octave and Scilab, also combined OpenCV, are good options too.

 Check the Hints & Tips page and get inspired! 🙂

 After the release of the testing dataset (composed only of forged images), the teams will run the code they submitted on the testing images to obtain the estimated tampering maps.
-By the 7th of March, the obtained maps have to be submitted, which will be used to evaluate the performance of your methods.
+Then, the team will submit the tampering maps by March 9 at 23:59, which will be used to evaluate the performance of their methods.

 The performance will be measured by comparing each estimated tampering map with the corresponding ground truth one in terms of F-measure.
 The final ranking will be established by computing for each team the F-measure values on all the test images, discarding the 5% of them with the lowest F-measure and averaging the remaining ones.
 Go to the Download page for detailed information!

-The best performing team will be awarded with a GoPro Hero 5!
+The team which will obtain the best performance on the testing dataset will be awarded with a GoPro Hero 5!
 Good luck 🙂

 Moreover, the competing teams will have the chance to present their methodology during the final event of the project, that will take place in Innsbruck on March 22-23!

 For the sake of study credits and corresponding marks, the evaluation will be based not only on the accuracy performance of their algorithm on the testing set, but also on the quality of the presentation and the originality of the methodology proposed.